Ph: +44 (0)7711-115764

 Landline: +32 (0) 231 18 42

-Louisa is looking after bookkeeping and administration matters and assisting Isabelle with event organising and website activities.
-She mainly works from the office in Brussels on Tuesdays, Wednesdays and Fridays.
+Louisa is looking after bookkeeping and administrative matters and assisting Isabelle with event organising and website activities.
+She works from the office in Brussels on Mondays, Tuesdays, Wednesdays and Fridays.

 Louisa is a French and German national and speaks fluent English and Swedish.
 She holds a Master’s degree in History and Political Theory from SciencesPo (Political Sciences Institute in Paris) and a diploma in Civil, Commercial and Social Mediation from the Saint-Louis University in Brussels.

 Sylvia is Registration and Regulatory Affairs Director at Sumitomo Chemical Agro Europe SAS, a position she has held since 2009.
 She has previously also combined this with the role of Development Director.
 As she leads activities for both conventional and biocontrol plant protection products, Sylvia has gained a great deal of experience developing and registering all types of technologies.
 She is also member of the company Management Committee and is therefore deeply involved in other facets of company strategy and operations.